The Hurt Locker: Sarver lawsuit

 In early March 2010, U.S. Army bomb disposal expert Master Sergeant Jeffrey Sarver filed a multimillion-dollar lawsuit against The Hurt Locker.
 Sarver's lawsuit claimed he used the term "hurt locker" and the phrase "war is a drug" around Boal, that his likeness was used to create the character William James, and that the portrayal of James defames Sarver.
 Sarver said he felt "just a little bit hurt, a little bit felt left out" and cheated out of "financial participation" in the film.
 Sarver claimed he originated the title of the film; however, according to the film's website, the title is a decades-old colloquialism for being injured, as in "they sent him to the hurt locker."
 It dates back to the Vietnam War where it was one of several phrases meaning "in trouble or at a disadvantage; in bad shape."

 Boal defended himself to the press, saying "the film is a work of fiction inspired by many people's stories."
 He said he talked to more than 100 soldiers during his research.
-Jody Simon, a Los Angeles-based entertainment lawyer, noted that "soldiers don't have privacy," and that when the military embedded Boal they gave him full permission to use his observations as he saw fit.
+Jody Simon, a Los Angeles-based entertainment lawyer, noted that "soldiers don't have privacy," and that when the military embedded Boal, they gave him full permission to use his observations as he saw fit.
 Summit Entertainment, the producers of the film, said in early March that they hoped for a quick resolution to the suit.
-In the December 8, 2011, issue of The Hollywood Reporter, it was announced that the court threw out Sarver's lawsuit.
+The December 8, 2011, issue of The Hollywood Reporter, reported that the court threw out Sarver's lawsuit.
 A federal judge ordered him to pay more than $180,000 in attorney fees.